Akyya-Mayberry/bae-weather/README.md

 # Bae Weather

-Bae Weather is a slimmed down weather app aim to be simplistic and cute (hence bae).
+Bae Weather is a personizable web app.
 Users are provided with the current weather in degrees, only significant hourly forecasts (rush hour e.x.) and a convient categorized weather (freezing, cold, warm, hot) modeled by a customizable weathercaster (bae, kiddos etc).

 # Implemented Features

-  - Current weather (persisted)
+  - Current weather for current location
+  - Hourly Weather - to come
-  - Default weathercaster (persisted)
+  - Default weathercaster
-  - Default weathercaster name (Bae) (persisted)
+  - Default weathercaster name (Bae)
-  - Customizable weathercaster name (persisted)
+  - Customizable weathercaster name
-  - Upload custom weathercaster photos (not persisted)
+  - Upload custom weathercaster photos - to come

 ### Tech